bondiano/joint-jog-backend/README.md

 # Joint jog app backend repository

-Before run this site, make sure you have installed and running MongoDB, or you can use free mongodb free servises like [mlab](https://mlab.com/).
+Before run this site, make sure you have installed and running MongoDB, or you can use free mongodb free services like [mlab](https://mlab.com/).

 ## Step to run locally